OpenArabicPE/slides/2021-stabi/2021-10-29-who-is-ali-pasha_slides.md

 - required by funding agencies
 - community-driven
 - open, sustainable formats: XML is plain text!
-- I head some experiences working with TEI
+- I had some experiences working with TEI
 - Without a database at the backend, X-Technologies are an extremely powerful tool